slhck/SubjectivePlayer/README.md

 FINISH_MESSAGE Thank you for participating!\nPlease inform the test supervisor.
 ```

-In this example:

-- A custom start message is shown first
-- Then a training introduction screen appears, with a custom training message
-- Two training videos are played with ratings
-- A training complete screen is shown
-- The main test begins with `video1.mp4` through `video8.mp4`, with breaks in between
-- A custom finish message is shown at the end
+This example shows all major features: a custom start message, training section with custom message, main test videos with timed breaks, and a custom finish message.
+For detailed explanations of each feature, see the [JSON Format](#json-format) section above.

 ### Move the Files to the Device